OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 --snip--

-Note: I need to add more gifs - that are adequate to the division I have in the project.
+Note: I need to add more gifs - that are adequate to my project's logic and layout.
 Also check for the text length - or make proper boxes to hold text (easy to read, etc).
+Will need some extra thinking in this regard.

 Sun  3 Mar 16:40:03 WET 2024
 Nearly finished with the basic webpage.
 Still need to set up the rest to make it work